Iakop/arch-install/README.md

 	- If the card is old, install nouveau instead! &#x2713;
 - Sort in installed AUR packages &#x2713;
 - Refactor the steps to use common definitions. &#x2713;
+- Find out why Nvidia drivers weren't properly installed on the Lenovo Thinkpad. &#x2713;

 **CONGRATULATIONS, THE INSTALLER INSTALLS A WHOLE SYSTEM**
 ___
 **You are here:**
+- Add an xorg config of backlight.
+Intel driver has issues, for now maybe this can do it.
 - Remove ftphack from project.
 Using scp to installing machine from now on.
 ___
 *Needed*
-- Add an xorg config of backlight.
-Intel driver has issues, for now maybe this can do it.
-- FInd out why Nvidia drivers weren't properly installed on the Lenovo Thinkpad.

 ___
 *Nice to haves*
 - Git configscript for the newly added user: